-Uninstall Xonar drivers (search for Asus Xonar or UNi Xonar) and restart after that.
+- Uninstall any Xonar drivers (search for Asus Xonar and/or UNi Xonar) and restart after that.

-- You have to download and install Driver Sweeper or its successor, Driver Fusion.
-Select ASUS Sound -> press Analyse -> press Clean.
+- (optional) Download and install Driver Sweeper or its successor, Driver Fusion.
+Launch it -> select ASUS Sound -> press Analyse -> press Clean -> Restart.

 - Install UNi Xonar drivers.

 You need to reconfigure the ASIO device output in the preferences of the audio application you are using.